Morphological Analysis of the Polarized Synchrotron Emission with WMAP and Planck: Filament Finder

 \subsection{Algorithm}

-We develop an algorithm in order to seek elongated structures in band-pass-filtered $P$ maps.
+We develop an algorithm in order to seek elongated structures in polarized intensity maps.
 The method resembles the two-dimensional version of the Smoothed Hessian Major Axis Filament Finder (\texttt{SHMAFF}) \cite{bond2010acrawling, bond2010bcrawling}.
 The \texttt{SHMAFF} algorithm has previously been used to find filaments in the three-dimensional galaxy distribution and in the analysis of polarized dust structures in the \textit{Planck} 353~GHz maps \cite{PlanckFilaments}.
 The main difference in our implementation is that, while the \texttt{SHMAFF} detection is based on the minimal eigenvalues of the Hessian matrix, our detection is based directly on the polarized intensity.
 This is because the Hessian matrix fails to find pixels with minimal eigenvalues in detecting the thick and diffuse filaments which we expect to be in the noisier area of the sky, that is outside the Galactic plane.

 The algorithm works on a pixel by pixel basis, examining the orientation angle $\psi$ defined in \cite{PlanckFilaments} and comparing the polarized intensity value $P$ with respect to a threshold $P_{th}$.
 The orientation angle is determined from

 where $H$ is the Hessian matrix computed from the second-order covariant-derivatives with respect to the spherical coordinates $(\theta, \phi)$ \cite{Monteser_2005}.
 We compute the threshold values $P_{th}$ from the $P$ distribution.
 We cannot use the mean and the standard deviation because the distribution of $P$ is not Gaussian and exhibits an extended tail, thus, we define the threshold from the median $m_P$ and the median absolute deviation (MAD) $\sigma_m$ \cite{hampel1974influence, komm1999multitaper} as